easybuilders/easybuild-tutorial/docs/2022-isc22/integration_eessi.md

 <p align="center"><img src="../../img/eessi_logo.png" alt="EESSI logo" width="600px"/></p>

-The [**European Environment for Scientific Software Installations** (EESSI)](https://www.eessi-hpc.org) is a collaborative project, by and for the computational science community, with as main goal to provide a **shared central stack of (optimized) scientific software installations** that can be used on a variety of systems, ranging from personal workstations to HPC system and cloud infrastructure, through supporting different CPUs, accelerators (such as GPUs), network interconnects, and operating systems.
+The [**European Environment for Scientific Software Installations** (EESSI)](https://www.eessi-hpc.org) is a collaborative project, by and for the computational science community, with the main goal being to provide a **shared central stack of (optimized) scientific software installations** that can be used on a variety of systems, ranging from personal workstations to HPC system and cloud infrastructure, through supporting different CPUs, accelerators (such as GPUs), network interconnects, and operating systems.